Ed Donovan: Biography

 Donovan was the founder, publisher and editor of Police Stress, an international journal.

-A book on the Donovan's life was written by Canadian TV Producer William Kankett and co-authored by Donovan.
-The Shaattered Badge, The Story of Ed Donovan, Stress Cop.
+A book on the Donovan's life was written by Canadian TV Producer William Kankett and co-authored by Donovan, The Shattered Badge, The Story of Ed Donovan, Stress Cop.

+Donovan died on August 30, 2025, at the age of 93.

 Post-retirement

-Since retiring, Donovan continues to lecture on police stress throughout the US and Canada.
+Since retiring, Donovan continued to lecture on police stress throughout the US and Canada.

 He also pursued a career in acting, screenwriting, producing, casting and directing.
 He attended classes in screenwriting, acting and episodic television production at Manatee Community College, University of Central Florida and Valencia Community College.

 Acting credits include as a stand in for Steve McQueen in The Thomas Crown Affair (1967), with Norman Jewison, The Frogmen (1952) with Samuel C. Engel, Virgins (2000), Hereditary Misfortune (2002), Monster (2003) with Oscar winner Charlize Theron, Drowning (2003), The Price (2008), Acts of Mercy (2009) and The Tenant (2009).

 Has appeared in numerous commercials and television shows including In Search of (2000), Sheena (2000), Dr G: Medical Examiner and Skeleton Stories.
 Donovan is the editor of In Focus Magazine, Florida's film, television and the arts industry magazine.
 He has interviewed such celebrities as Jay Leno, Ernest Borgnine, Arnold Schwarzenegger and Oscar winner Adrien Brody.

-He is a member of the Screen Actors Guild and Women in Film and Television and the Boston Police Patrolaman's Retired Officers Association.
+He was a member of the Screen Actors Guild and Women in Film and Television and the Boston Police Patrolman's Retired Officers Association.